© 2024 Connecticut Public

 “The regulations are not enough,” U.S. Senator Ed Markey of Massachusetts said in an interview.
 "They won't be enough until methadone is freed from methadone clinics generally.”

-Markey is co-sponsoring legislation called the Modernizing Addiction Treatment Access Act.
+Markey is co-sponsoring legislation called the Modernizing Opioid Treatment Access Act.
 It would allow patients to get their methadone from any doctor board-certified in addiction medicine and pick it up from a regular pharmacy.

 Methadone clinics would no longer be required.